Skip to Content

 As we wandered around on the roof of Simena, we came to the opposite side of the castle.

-Below us is the village of Simena with daily life going on there, opposite are the sunken ruins of the island of Kekova, to our left is rocky land scattered with Lycian rock tombs.
+Below us is the village of Simena with daily life going on there, opposite are the sunken ruins of Kekova island, to our left is rocky land scattered with Lycian rock tombs.

 And, now, here, to our right, is a couple of houses, the odd rock tomb and incredible views across to the harbour and village of Üçağız.

-As well as photos of the village of Simena from the water, I’d also seen (and no doubt you have, too, if you know Turkey) photos of a lonely Lycian rock tomb, partly submerged in calm, Mediterranean waters.
+As well as photos of the village of Simena from the water, I’d also seen (and no doubt you have, too, if you know Turkey) photos of a lonely Lycian sarcophagus, partly submerged in calm, Mediterranean waters.

-I wanted to see that tomb for myself and we’d spied its whereabouts from the top of the castle.
+I wanted to see that single sarcophagus for myself and we’d spied its whereabouts from the top of the castle.

 The hillside that Simena is built on is very steep but the village is so tiny that we were back down to sea level within minutes.